Aliases for HTR3E Gene

 HTR3E (5-Hydroxytryptamine (Serotonin) Receptor 3E, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3E include obstructive sleep apnea and irritable bowel syndrome.
+Diseases associated with HTR3E include irritable bowel syndrome.
 Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot Summary for HTR3E Gene